Kilesa – Relationship to Akusala, Kusala, and Puñña Kamma

 • A puñña kamma is a meritorious/good action that CAN lead to rebirth in the higher realms.
 But it DOES NOT lead to Nibbāna.
 Therefore, puññābhisaṅkhāra associated with a puñña kamma contributes to the “avijjā paccayā saṅkhāra” step in Akusala-mula Paṭicca Samuppāda.
 As we know, Akusala-mula PS leads to rebirths in good and bad realms.

-• Engaging in kusala kamma is to simply stop doing akusala kamma.
+• Engaging in kusala kamma leads to Nibbāna.
+Thus, it means stopping any akusala kamma.
 However, that cannot be done by willpower.
-It happens automatically with comprehending the “true nature of this world.”
+It happens automatically when one comprehends the “true nature of this world.”

 • That means comprehending “Paṭicca Samuppāda, Tilakkhana, Four Noble Truths.”